 Turtle Velocity Leaderboard

 In this section, we have carefully listed some of the fastest turtles and tortoises.
-Thanks to modern-day transportation, these animals have reached an incredible speed.
-Remember, here, we have counted the Russian Tortoise that flew in a spacecraft to achieve the highest speed ever by any animals (Of course, by dint of its locomotive).
+Thanks to modern-day transportation, these animals have reached incredible speeds.
+Remember, here, we have counted the Russian Tortoise that flew in a spacecraft to achieve the highest speed ever by any animal (Of course, by dint of its locomotive).

 Let’s take a look at the speed chart then.

 |Turtle Name (Means of transportation or locomotive)||Speed (mph)|